rkumar/rbcurse-tutorial/md/02-setup.md

           text 'hello'
         end

 The hash or config form has been used in recent examples and demos a lot.
-I would like to even remove this form to make the code simpler.
-However, i am not sure of this since the shortcuts us this form.

         w = Thingie.new @form, :row => 1, :col => 3

 The third is the conventional ruby way which cannot be deprecated or changed.
-I would advise you to use this as much as possible.
-This form needs to be tested, I suspect the constructor expects various values together.
-Also, several methods are not returning self, such as text in buttons and mnemonic (fixed in 0.0.15)
+However, this form needs to be tested since i have almost never used it.
+Some methods are not returning self, such as text in buttons and mnemonic (fixed in 0.0.15)

         w = Thingie.new(@form).row(1).col(3).
         text('hello').